McLaren MP4-20: Season summary

 The Mercedes engine was the most powerful in F1 that year but suffered reliability problems which cost Räikkönen the world championship to Fernando Alonso and McLaren the Constructors' Championship to Renault despite McLaren winning 10 races to Renault's 8 wins.
 Räikkönen won seven races and was in a position to win at least three others but the car's unreliability cost him the title.
 Montoya also suffered from reliability problems which cost him a potential win in Hungary and potential podium finishes in France and China.

 Continual development throughout the year made the MP4-20 the fastest car in F1 from mid-season onwards, as was seen by the number of pole positions and fastest laps accumulated by both Räikkönen and Montoya.

 Räikkönen and McLaren eventually finished second in their respective championships, whilst Montoya finished fourth in the drivers' standings.

+At the Hungarian Grand Prix Räikkönen declined the traditional champagne spraying as a mark tribute to 29-year-old McLaren chef Darren Hawker, who died on 27 July.
+Hawker fell from the eighth floor of the Marriott Hotel in Budapest.
+It was not the first time that such an event befell F1, as in 1991 a Lotus mechanic died in similar circumstances at the San Marino Grand Prix.